ARMmbed/mbed-os-5-docs/docs/contributing/cmsis-rtos.md

 #### Modification

-Due to different use cases between mbed OS and CMSIS, we had to make some modifications to the source code.
+Due to different use cases between Mbed OS and CMSIS, we had to make some modifications to the source code.
 We've tried to upstream our changes to the CMSIS repository, but in cases where they aren't compatible with CMSIS requirements, we are forced to maintain a small set of changes.

 ##### CMSIS

 Filename | Description |
 ---------|-------------|
 `cmsis_compiler.h` | Added IAR missing __ALIGNED attribute for earlier (less than 7.8.4) versions |
-`cmain.S` | custom IAR non-RTOS boot sequence for mbed |
+`cmain.S` | custom IAR non-RTOS boot sequence for Mbed |

 ##### RTX

 Filename | Description |
 ---------|-------------|
 `cmsis_os2.h` | Doxygen added; added per-thread uVisor context |
-`cmsis_os1.h` | Change `osThreadDef` to accept 3 parameters rather than 4 and be not static as expected by mbed OS |
+`cmsis_os1.h` | Change `osThreadDef` to accept 3 parameters rather than 4 and be not static as expected by Mbed OS |
-`core_cm.h` | Doxygen added; included headers changed to match mbed OS core selection; deferred priority setting of SVCall to uVisor when uVisor is enabled |
+`core_cm.h` | Doxygen added; included headers changed to match Mbed OS core selection; deferred priority setting of SVCall to uVisor when uVisor is enabled |
-`RTX_Config.h` | Doxygen added; mbed OS RTX config included |
+`RTX_Config.h` | Doxygen added; Mbed OS RTX config included |
 `rtx_evr.c` | CMSIS component definition include removed |
 `rtx_evr.h` | Doxygen added |
 `rtx_thread.c` | Added per-thread uVisor context; notify uVisor of OS events  |